Mercedes-Benz Vision EQXX: Overview

-Initial design on the EQXX began in January 2021, with Mercedes selecting a team of specialised engineers from various departments that would also collaborate with Mercedes' Formula One engine manufacturing subsidiary, Mercedes AMG High Performance Powertrains.
+Initial design on the EQXX began in June 2020, after a request from the company board for an electric vehicle with 1000 km of range.
+In order to fulfill the request, Mercedes selected a team of specialised engineers from various departments.
+This team would also collaborate with Mercedes' Formula One engine manufacturing subsidiary, Mercedes AMG High Performance Powertrains.
 The latter had a significant role in the design of the EQXX's powertrain and packaging of the battery pack, incorporating their Formula One expertise.
 The primary design goals for the EQXX were weight reduction and aerodynamic efficiency, both of which would work in conjunction to give the EQXX 1000 km of range.
-Various smart features are on the interior of the EQXX to further reduce accessory power consumption.
-Mercedes has also partnered with several external companies for the technology present in the EQXX.
+This meant that with a 100 kWh battery, the car had to travel more than 10 km per kWh.
+Various smart features are also included in the interior of the EQXX to further reduce accessory power consumption.